prometheus/snmp_exporter/generator/FORMAT.md

    - name:  ifMtu
      oid:   1.3.6.1.2.1.2.2.1.4
      type:  gauge
-     # A list of the tabel indexes and their types.
+     # A list of the table indexes and their types.
 All indexes become labels.
      indexes:
       - labelname: ifIndex
         type: gauge